Research highlights

 Preprints

 Zito, A., Parmigiani, G. and Miller, J. W. (2025).
 Poisson process factorization for mutational signature analysis with genomic covariates.
-Submitted. [arXiv]
+Journal of the American Statistical Association ACS, Major Revision. [arXiv]

 Xue, C., Zito, A. and Miller, J. W. (2024).
 Improved control of Dirichlet location and scale near the boundary.
-Invited Reject and Resubmit from Bayesian Analysis [ArXiv] [GitHub] - JSM 2025 SBSS student paper competition award received by Cathy Xue
+Bayesian Analysis, R&R [ArXiv] [GitHub] - JSM 2025 SBSS student paper competition award received by Cathy Xue

 Zito, A. and Miller, J. W. (2024).
 Compressive Bayesian non-negative matrix factorization for mutational signature analysis.
-Under review at Biometrics Methodology.
+Biometrics, Major Revision.
 [ArXiv] [GitHub]

 Articles in refereed journals